 10. If attempting repairs on an outside leak line, make sure to "Call Before You Dig" to avoid damaging other utilities.

 11. Check into our Leak Adjustment Policy.
-If you make repairs within 30 days of learning of the leak, you might be eligible for a credit for some of the water overage costs.
+If you make repairs within the allowed time period, you may be eligible for a credit for some of the water overage costs.
 Our Leak Adjustment Policy allows one bill adjustment every two years.
 Get application info HERE.

 *Please note: The homeowner or business owner is responsible for all repairs on private property, from the meter to the building.
 Northshore Utility District takes care of leaks that occur between the meter and the right-of-way.

 Have more questions?
 Contact us anytime at (425) 398-4403 or firstname.lastname@example.org.

 MORE VIDEO TUTORIALS:Click below to view step-by-step videos to help you find and fix the most common household leaks--toilets, indoor faucets, and outdoor faucets.